markstringer-dti/markstringer-dti.github.io/dti.md

 Why? because if you don't read this book, you probably won't know about how wrong and damaging the metaphor of "Project management as keeping a promise" (Chapter [N] really is and what you can do to escape its evil clutches.

 Ok - you might ask, so what would be so much better if I *did* read this book?
 Well, if you read this book, you would know about "agreed activity" because we talk about in chapter [N].
-This means that in the early stages of the project, as you and your team start to encounter problems, you would try to "televise" those problems - make them obvious to everyone who needs to know.
+This means that in the early stages of the project, as you and your team start to encounter problems, you would try to "televise" those problems.
+You would make them obvious to everyone who needs to know.
 That way, whoever is in the best position to solve them would be given the best opportunity.
 If you've read this book, you would also know about the swamp (chapter [N]).
 That means that you'd have involved in your team some people who were doing not only user research, but stakeholder research.

 If you'd read this book, you would understand the importance of working software and the difference between flowers and fruit.
 You and your team would have been trying to "promote" working software, to get it as near as it could possibly get to hands of real users.